Lumad

-Mindanao is home to a substantial part of the country's indigenous population, around 15% of the Philippine's total population of over 100 million.
+Mindanao is home to a substantial part of the country's indigenous population, comprising around 15% of the Philippine population.

 History

 The name Lumad grew out of the political awakening among tribes during the martial law regime of President Ferdinand Marcos.
 It was advocated and propagated by the members and affiliates of Lumad-Mindanao, a coalition of all-Lumad local and regional organizations that formalized themselves as such in June 1986 but started in 1983 as a multi-sectoral organization.
 Lumad-Mindanao's main objective was to achieve self-determination for their member-tribes or, put more concretely, self-governance within their ancestral domain in accordance with their culture and customary laws.
 No other Lumad organization had the express goal in the past.

-Representatives from 15 tribes agreed in June 1986 to adopt the name; there were no delegates from the three major groups of the T'boli, the Teduray.
+Representatives from 15 tribes agreed in June 1986 to adopt the name; there were no delegates from the two major groups of the T'boli and the Teduray.
 The choice of a Cebuano word was a bit ironic but they deemed it appropriate as the Lumad tribes do not have any other common language except Cebuano.
 This marked the first time that these tribes had agreed to a common name for themselves, distinct from that of other Mindanao native groups: the Muslim Moro peoples of southwestern Mindanao; and the sea-faring Visayans of coastal areas in northern and eastern Mindanao (Butuanon, Surigaonon, and Kagay-anon, collectively known as the "Dumagat" or "Sea People" by the Lumad).
 All of which, in turn are distinct from the (mostly Visayan) migrant majority of modern Mindanao.

 On 2 March 2021, the National Commission on Indigenous Peoples issued a resolution denouncing the use of the term lumad when referring to Indigenous Cultural Communities (ICC) and Indigenous Peoples (IPs).
-The resolution stated that elders, leaders, and members of different ICCs and IPs in Mindanao requested that they not be called "lumad", and instead want to be referred to by their respective ethnolinguistic group names.
+The resolution stated that elders, leaders, and members of different ICCs and IPs in Mindanao requested that they not be called "Lumad", and instead want to be referred to by their respective ethnolinguistic group names.
 However, anthropologists and historians pointed out errors in the commission's resolution, particularly with regard to the origin and usage of the term Lumad.
 Scholars and Lumad leaders stated that the resolution stems from a lack of historical awareness and the commission's ignorance of Lumad struggles in Mindanao.